William Shirley: Impressment crisis

 While Governor Shirley was at Louisbourg trouble had been brewing between the Royal Navy and the people of Boston.
 The Navy had long sought to press Americans into service on its ships.
 Impressment was a long-standing practice in Britain, but its application in America was resisted by the colonists.
 In 1702 Fort William on Castle Island had fired on a Royal Navy ship as it tried to leave Boston Harbour with six recently impressed men aboard.
 As a result of American complaints (reinforced by British merchants), Parliament in 1708 banned impressment in the American colonies.
 Navy leaders argued that the American exemption from impressment had been in force only during Queen Anne's War, which ended in 1713.
 In practice, Royal Navy captains had to apply to colonial governors for a license to press men.
 In late November 1745 a fight between a press gang and some sailors staying in a boarding house in Boston left two of the sailors with fatal injuries.
 Two members of the press gang were charged with murder and convicted, but were released when the indictment was found invalid.

-Two years later Commodore Charles Knowles, who served as Governor of Louisbourg after its capture, had a large number of seamen from Boston harbour impressed for service in his squadron.
+Two years later Commodore Charles Knowles, who served as Governor of Louisbourg after its capture, had a large number of seamen from Boston harbour impressed for service in his squadron, sparking the Knowles Riot.
 A mob of more than 300 men seized three naval officers and a deputy sheriff and beat the sheriff.
 The mob then went to Governor Shirley's house, demanding the release of the men impressed by Knowles.
 Shirley tried to call out the militia, but they did not respond.
 Shirley did succeed in getting the naval officers into his house, and the mob eventually left.
 Later in the day Shirley went to the Town House to meet the people.
 The mob, now consisting of several thousand people, attacked the Town House, breaking many windows in the building.
 Shirley spoke to the mob and promised to present their demands to Commodore Knowles.
 The mob left, intending to find a Royal Navy ship to burn.

 After Shirley had returned home that afternoon, the mob, which had seized another naval officer and several petty officers, returned to his house.
 Shirley ordered a number of armed men who were protecting his house to fire at the mob, but William Pepperrell was able to stop Shirley's men from firing and to persuade the mob to leave.
 In the meantime, Commodore Knowles threatened to bombard Boston with his squadron.
 It was only after the Massachusetts Council adopted resolutions in support of the demands of the mob that the situation became quieter in Boston.
 The mob eventually released its hostages and Knowles released the impressed seamen.